 There was a brand name drug benefit and approved preventive expenses (just like the other policies) had no copay, deductible or waiting period to meet.
 The Anthem network is very big and the Smart Sense did offer some coverage for mental health and chiropractic expenses.
 If you traveled out of state, you were be able to find participating providers in most other areas.

-Optima Health had a nice little plan called the "Optima Equity" and it was eligible to be used for a private or family HSA.
+Optima Health featured the "Optima Equity" which was eligible to be used for a private or family HSA.
 The $3,500 deductible option was very competitively priced when compared to other Health Savings Accounts In Virginia.
 The coinsurance was 20% with a maximum out of pocket expense of $1,500.
 If you were mainly concerned with covering larger claims, this Optima policy should have been looked at.
 However, if you only needed coverage for a few months, this plan should not have been used.

 If benefits are only needed for a few months (or possibly longer), a short-term plan is a great inexpensive fit.
 The IHC Group and UnitedHealthcare offer the most competitively-priced temporary policies.
 Companion Life's rates are also fairly attractive, but the deductible is higher with additional coinsurance.
+National General utilizes the Aetna PPO network, providing a large selection of doctors and facilities.
 Since these types of policies do not meet ACA guidelines, there are many benefits that will not be included.

 For example, if you become pregnant, prenatal and delivery expenses are not covered.
 And you will not be able to apply for a temporary plan until you have delivered the baby and have been released from doctor's care and the hospital.
 Many mental-illness and substance abuse benefits are excluded and lifetime maximum caps are $250,000-$2 million instead of unlimited.
 Treatment for therapy and extended hospital confinement may also be subject to contract maximums.
 Prescription drug coverage for generic and preferred brand medications will be fairly comprehensive.
 But specialty drugs may be excluded or subject to unusually large out-of-pocket expenses.